Cultural Competency Training

 The purpose of this training is to discuss some of the most common ISMs and the relationship between those systems of oppression and the assumptions people make about others.
 We will explore how discrimination functions at the social and institutional levels and how it leads to various forms of oppression.
 We will also spend time exploring our role in oppression and how we are all advantaged and disadvantaged by oppression in different ways.

 Step Six: Privilege Revisited, Connecting It All

-The purpose of this training is to delve deeper into participants’ responses to the exploration of power and privilege by looking closely at the underlying reasons for those responses.
-We will also spend time looking back at steps one through five to connect our understanding of diversity, the process of identity development, the disconnects that can arise during intercultural communication, the impact of bias and stereotypes on relationships with others, the types of oppression, and the way they function institutionally, as well as the ways all of these constructs work to create power and privilege.
+The purpose of this training is to delve deeper into participants’ responses to the exploration of privilege and oppression by looking closely at the underlying reasons for those responses.
+We will also spend time looking back at steps one through five to connect our understanding of diversity, the process of identity development, the disconnects that can arise during intercultural communication, the impact of bias and stereotypes on relationships with others, the types of oppression, and the way they function institutionally, as well as the ways all of these constructs work to create systems of privilege and oppression.